 - Attempts must be made to route sanitary wastewater to an existing wastewater collection system or wastewater treatment system whenever feasible.
 This option requires no permitting action or approval from the Department.
-However, the primary FEMA contractor shall notify the Department, in writing, of any such discharge to an existing waste water collection system. - If a point source discharge is to be made into waters of the state, identify the effluent route to the first named waterbody (a waterbody that is readily recognizable). - Avoid discharge into a drainage system that goes through or next to a sensitive area.
-Sensitive areas include, but are not limited to: drainage behind a subdivision, school, or park; drainage that routes the effluent through a private pond or private property; or discharge into a designated outstanding natural resource waterbody. - If feasible, route effluent to the Mississippi River, or through local drainage to the Mississippi River.
-If not possible, route effluent directly into the largest waterbody in the vicinity, or into the waterbody's drainage system as close as possible to the waterbody. - Mobile homes will be rated at 250 gallons per day per mobile home.
+However, notification is required. - If a point source discharge is to be made into waters of the state, identify the effluent route to the first named waterbody (a waterbody that is readily recognizable). - Avoid discharge into a drainage system that goes through or next to a sensitive area.
+Sensitive areas include, but are not limited to: drainage behind a subdivision, school, or park; drainage that routes the effluent through a private pond or private property; or discharge into a designated outstanding natural resource waterbody. - Route effluent directly into the largest waterbody in the vicinity, or into the waterbody's drainage system as close as possible to the waterbody. - Mobile homes will be rated at 250 gallons per day per mobile home.
 Travel trailers will be rated at 125 gallons per day per trailer.
 If washing machines will be made available outside of the mobile home or travel trailer (in a washateria) 800 gallons per day per washing machine will be factored into the allowable capacity.
 Any combination of the above should be utilized to determine overall gallons per day per site. - All single point source discharge into waters of the state should be limited to 100,000 gallons per day in order to qualify for rapid coverage under the Louisiana Pollutant Discharge Elimination System General Sanitary Permit.
 Discharges in exceedence of 100,000 gallons per day will be evaluated by the Department on a case by case basis in compliance with water quality standards of the receiving waterbody.